 Sony, for example, referenced earlier jurisprudence where Germany’s Federal Court ruled that services such as YouTube can be held liable for copyright infringement if they fail to properly respond to copyright holder complaints.

-After hearing both sides, the Regional Court of Leipzig ultimately handed a win to Sony.
-This means that Quad9 is required to block the music piracy site canna.to globally.
+After hearing arguments from both sides, earlier this year the Regional Court of Leipzig handed a win to Sony.
+This means that Quad9 is required to block the music piracy site canna.to.
 If not, those responsible face a hefty fine, or even a prison sentence.

 Judge Werner argues that Quad9 should have taken action when the copyright holder alerted it to a pirated copy of the Evanescence album.
 Its intentional failure to act makes the DNS resolver liable.

 Quad9 characterized the decision of the Leipzig Regional Court as absurd.
 In essence, it ruled that a DNS resolver can be held liable for the infringements of third-party websites.
 This is contrary to EU and German law, according to the foundation.

 The DNS resolver sees itself as a neutral intermediary but the court’s judgment classified it as an actual wrongdoer.
 This is an “absurdly extreme” decision according to Quad9, which filed an appeal at the Dresden Higher Regional Court last month.